sogeuni/contents/_abs/devref1.md

 # 29.1. /dev

 The /dev directory contains entries for the _physical devices_ that may or may not be present in the hardware. [^1] Appropriately enough, these are called _device files_.
-As an example, the hard drive partitions containing the mounted filesystem(s) have entries in /dev, as [[system#^DFREF|df]] shows.
+As an example, the hard drive partitions containing the mounted filesystem(s) have entries in /dev, as [[system-and-administrative-commands#^DFREF|df]] shows.

 ```
 bash$ df